 We cannot imagine the pressure that the rash of school shootings is having on this generation.
 I remember duck-and-cover drills in the 1950s.
 It made the world seem scary, but it was a vast world, and the terror was "over there."

-Yesterday my granddaughter described the active shooter drills they do in her Brooklyn school, huddling in a corner, teacher covering the window in the door.
+Yesterday our 5th grade granddaughter described the active shooter drills they do in her Brooklyn school, huddling in a corner, teacher covering the observation window in the door.
 It isn't just the world "over there" that is scary.
 Now it's the hallway.

 We want to show our support for sane gun laws.
 While not against gun ownership for the general population, we do feel there are sensible moves the government could make: keeping guns out of the hands of certain people, closing loopholes to maintain that control, and enforcing the rules put into place.